sylviasullivan/ice-microp-rad/README.md

 traj/ - scripts to visualize the trajectory outputs
 - *lagranto_vis.py* - attempt to use the lagranto.plotting package
-- *qv_time.py* - compare the mean specific humidity along CLaMS-ice and ICON trajectories
+- *t_pdf.py* - PDF of temperature and updraft fluctuations along the ICON trajectories
+- *total_water.ipynb* - one-to-one or relative difference plots of total water (qv+qi) in ICON versus CLaMS-ice simulations
 - *traj_nc.py* - trajectory file postprocessing script
-- *traj_time.py, traj_time2.py* - visualize the ice mass mixing ratio in the CLaMS-ice versus ICON trajectory over time (the first also shows filtering for same trajectory mean temperature)
 - *traj_psd.py* - some utilities from Christian Rolf to smooth and calculate power spectral densities from trajectory output
 - *traj_vis.py* - visualize the trajectories colored by altitude over a land type-colored map
 - *psd_driver.py* - visualize the temperature and vertical velocity power spectral densities from trajectory output